wes-public-apps/aspnet-practice/README.md

 # aspnet-practice
 The goal of this project is to create the architecture for a real-time web app that uses ASP.NET for the backend, React on Typescript for the frontend, SignalR to communicate between these layers, and finally docker to host the app.

 This has been one of the hardest projects I have worked on in a while.
-I have never worked with any of these components before this project and I do not know any else that has.
+I have never worked with any of these components before this project and I do not know anyone else that has.
 So I made many, many mistakes along the way that often resulted in undocumented errors.
 I will do by best to back fill as much information as I can in this readme file.
-Now that I have come out on the other side I am glad I struggled through it.

 # Run
 **Prod**